dmattek/traversata-app/README.md

 Instructions for installation can be found on the [Rstudio website](https://rstudio.com/).

 #### Install and Start the App
-First, download the latest version of the app directly from the [GitHub repository](https://github.com/dmattek/shiny-timecourse-inspector)(green button *Clone or download*, download as zip).
+First, download the latest version of the app directly from here (green button *<>Code*, download as zip).
 Unzip the folder and place it in your favorite location.

 If you have installed RStudio, launch it and go to *File -> Open Project*.
 In the contextual menu navigate to the location where you placed the app and open the file `traversata-app.Rproj`.